Online Writing Workshops

-This year, Orion is hosting regular Online Environmental Writers’ Workshops in poetry and nonfiction.
-This unique opportunity lets you maintain social distance, while improving your writing skills from home.
+Orion hosts regular Online Environmental Writers’ Workshops in poetry and nonfiction.
 Connect with us for six to eight sessions with an experienced instructor and writer.
 Learn more about environmental writing, and renew, illuminate, and deepen your relationship with nature and place.

 Conducted over Zoom (or similar platform) and limited to twelve participants, the workshops will feature a combination of generative exercises, craft talks, readings, special guest appearances, and workshopping of student manuscripts.
 Individual workshops vary, but students can likely expect to spend several hours a week reading, writing, and commenting on work outside of class.

-Each six-session Zoom workshop is available for $500.
+Each Zoom course is available for $500.
+Workshop classes meet in either six three-hour installments or eight two-hour installments.
 Payment within five days of acceptance will guarantee your spot.
 Cancelations up until a week before the start of the course will result in a full refund.
 After that, refunds will be conditional on our ability to fill your spot before the course begins.

 HOW TO APPLY

 These workshops tend to be quite competitive.
-Please send a cover letter and your best nonfiction writing sample of up to 1,500 words or up to five pages of poetry to the Submittable button below.
-(The button will become active only when the application window is open.)
+Please send a cover letter and your best nonfiction writing sample of up to 1,500 words or up to five pages of poetry to the Submittable button in the instructor’s workshop page.
 Sample writing can be published or unpublished, and might, but probably will not be used in class.
-Applicants will be notified whether they have been admitted within two weeks of the application deadline.
-Questions?
-Please contact email@example.com.
+You are welcome to apply to more than one workshop at a time.